wpgp/health_dev/README.md

 # Acknowledement

-The work is funded by the Children’s Investment Foundation Fund (CIFF).
+The work is funded by the Children’s Investment Foundation Fund (CIFF) (R-2009-05106).
 The authors acknowledge the support of the PMO Team at WorldPop and would like to thank EME and India Programme Team at CIFF for their inputs and continuous support, and all staff at CIFF who provided feedback at each stage of this work.
 Moreover, the authors would like to thank the DHS Program staff for their input on the construction of some of the indicators.
+This work was approved by the ethics and research governance committee at the University of Southampton (ERGO 64920).

 # Suggested citation